pulibrary/dls-handbook/development_practice.md

 - [ ] Use Co-authored-by lines in the commit message (This [.gitmessage](https://github.com/pulibrary/pul-the-hard-way/blob/main/gitmessage.md) file might be handy)
 - [ ] Check in afterwards about how it went.

+## Ensembling

+Sometimes our team likes to "ensemble," which is all working together at the same time in the same room on a particular feature or ticket.
+This allows us to quickly distribute knowledge around core parts of our code and design as a group.
+We see it as a low stress way to collaboratively learn.
+Our common practices are as follows:

+1. When starting an ensemble, have everyone "Roll Initiative" - this is a roll of a 20 sided dice to determine the order of the person typing.
+You can roll by searching "Roll d20" in Google and reporting the number.
+2. Use the "Pomodoro" technique - work for 25 minutes, take a 5 minute break, and then switch the person "driving" (the one typing.)

 ## Submitting code

 * Ensure code is arranged in logical, unitary commits unless you want it squash-merged.